maina2/maina2/README.md

 ## 🌟 Featured Projects

--[API Powerhouse](https://github.com/maina2/api-powerhouse)**: A blazing-fast REST API with FastAPI and MongoDB 🚀 -[Django Magic](https://github.com/maina2/django-magic)**: Django app with CI/CD pipelines using Jenkins 🐍 -[Node Ninja](https://github.com/maina2/node-ninja)**: Node.js project showcasing Express.js for real-time apps ⚡
+-[API Powerhouse](https://github.com/maina2/api-powerhouse)**: -A blazing-fast REST API with FastAPI and MongoDB 🚀 -[Django Magic](https://github.com/maina2/django-magic)**: -Django app with CI/CD pipelines using Jenkins 🐍 -[Node Ninja](https://github.com/maina2/node-ninja)**: -Node.js project showcasing Express.js for real-time apps ⚡

 *Star ⭐ them if you like what you see!*